benjymous/annotations/sandman/sandman.62.md

   Note the black gutters; the page borders seem to switch between black and white somewhat at random.
 The borders in the main story are significant, but they don't seem to be here.

-  This whole opening sequence, with Rose waking up uncomfortably on a plane to England and being met by a lawyer holding a sign, echoes Rose's first appearance in issue #10.
+  This whole opening sequence, with Rose waking up uncomfortably on a plane to England and being met by a lawyer holding a sign, echoes Rose's first appearance in [issue #10](sandman.10.md).

 ### Page 2

 - #### Panel 4

-  "Austin" is a real British car maker; the car pictured appears to be a 1960s Austin Mini Cooper 998.
+  "Austin" was a real British car maker.
+The car pictured appears to be a 1960s Austin Mini Cooper 998.

   ![](images/MiniCooper.jpg)

 - #### Panel 5

-  One wonders where all the snow that we saw back in #59 went.
+  One wonders where all the snow that we saw back in [#59](sandman.59.md) went.

 ### Page 3

 - #### Panel 3

   The 1989 film _Awakenings_, based on a book by neurologist Oliver Sacks.
-In the text page of issue #4, Gaiman mentions the book as one of his influences in creating the series.
+In the text page of issue [#4](sandman.04.md), Gaiman mentions the book as one of his influences in creating the series.

 - #### Panel 4